Learn how easy it is to build a simple fireplace surround and mantel from MDF to beef up an existing brick fireplace.

 In the first part of my fireplace makeover tutorial, I shared how to tile over a brick fireplace.
 Today, I’m going to share how we built out our existing surround and DIYed a new mantel.
 If you haven’t already you can also see my plans for the fireplace makeover.

-How To Build a Fireplace Surround with MDF
+How To Build a Fireplace Surround

 Before we could tile the hearth, we covered the brick with 1/4 inch MDF.
 We stuck it directly to the brick using some Liquid Nails and used our nail gun on the corners where the MDF met.
 We didn’t bother mitering the edges and just butted them since we knew it would be covered with trim later on.